 A few weeks ago, when it was my turn to post a blog piece, I wrote on Feminist Theology and how Christians can be feminists by fighting sexism as a sinful tendency (find it here).
 I was dancing on rainbows when readers commented with their thoughts and their challenges to the idea.
 (Please, please, please keep doing that.)
 But I wondered why Christians get uncomfortable … Continue reading Christianity and Feminism (Part II)

 “I’m Christian, but I am a feminist.”
 This is a statement made in Buzzfeed’s cringeworthy video, “I’m Christian, but I’m not…” (Journalist Mollie Hemingway can explain why it’s cringeworthy here).
-Anyways, you don’t have to be a literature student to read that statement and realize it’s implications.
-Being Christian – a follower of Christ – and a feminist – one who believes in equality of the … Continue reading Christian AND Feminist?
+Anyway, you don’t have to be a literature student to read that statement and realize its implications.
+Being Christian—a follower of Christ—and a feminist—one who believes in equality of the sexes—can be surprising.
+Probably because of … Continue reading Christian AND Feminist?